LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

     - Main method
 	- external methods- (at least 3 non-void return types)
 		- Have different return types!
-	- Exception Handling (try/catch/finally)
-	- Are you able to incorprate a `throw` somehow?

 Stay within scope of this project.
 Please only use concepts and resources that we have covered so far in previous labs/lectures/assigned prework.
 If you are unsure if it is within scope, please ask a TA or instructor.